profesorfaco/workshop-modulo-digital/README.md

 > A [contrast ratio](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) of 3:1 is the minimum level recommended by ISO-9241-3 and ANSI-HFES-100-1988 for standard text and vision.
 The 4.5:1 ratio is used in this provision to account for the loss in contrast that results from moderately low visual acuity, congenital or acquired color deficiencies, or the loss of contrast sensitivity that typically accompanies aging.

 1.3.
-Una vez tengan los colores definitivos, podrán aprovechar las variables CSS para aplicarlos en una versión digital, interactiva y dinámica de su fanzine → [https://developer.mozilla.org/es/docs/Web/CSS/--*](https://developer.mozilla.org/es/docs/Web/CSS/--*)
+Una vez tengan los colores definitivos, podrán aprovechar las variables CSS → [https://developer.mozilla.org/es/docs/Web/CSS/--*](https://developer.mozilla.org/es/docs/Web/CSS/--*)

 **Más información en:**